Who We Are

 Joanna Dickey

-Program Director, Lead Artist / Educator
+Program Director, Lead Teaching Artist

 Joanna Dickey is a visual artist who joined Strawtown Studio as Summer Staff in 2003, and has been co-teaching programs ever since.
 Starting in 2013, she has been co-leading the organizational development of Strawtown since she and Founder Laurie Seeman formed the non-profit.
 Joanna has a studio art degree with concentrations in painting and printmaking, and has worked with children for over 20 years in a variety of settings.
 As an artist and naturalist she loves guiding youth to explore the natural world in creative ways.
 She is trained in botanical study and excels in teaching art skills related to nature.